twcrone/spring-gorm-jar/README.md

 1. Spring core present for auto-wiring dependencies.
 2. Groovy DSL used for dependency injection
 3. GORM can persist `Person` in H2 and an `id` is assigned.
+4. A service that can be exposed outside JAR.

 Much more to do...